-Supervisor Password is
+Supervisor Password

-If a Supervisor Password has been set up for the system, it will read "Supervisor Password is ENABLED."
-If the password has not been set up, it will be disabled (default).
+If a Supervisor Password is set up for the system, it reads Enabled.
+If the password is not set up, it reads Disabled (default).

-User Password is
+User Password

-If a User Password has been set up for the system, it will read "User Password is ENABLED."
-If the password has not been set up, it will be disabled (default).
+If a User Password is set up for the system, it reads Enabled.
+If the password is not set up, it reads Disabled (default).